- semiotic uncertainty through proliferation of meaning

 Thankfully there is no boiling tar in the sixth bolgia!

 In the final chapter of Dante’s Poets I analyze at length the double helix of Dante’s “Virgilio narrative”, with its braided intellective and affective strands.
-I show how Dante constructs a coordinated story-line for his guide, rendering him ever more liable to fail intellectively and—simultaneously—ever more loved and admired personally and affectively.
+I show how Dante constructs a coordinated story-line for his guide.
+He renders Virgilio on the one hand ever more liable to fail in the intellective domain, in terms of the decisions that he makes.
+And, simultaneously, on the other hand, as narrator and creator of the plot, he renders Virgilio ever more loved and admired, in the affective domain.

 Inferno 21-23 constitute a major installment in this narrative thread, insisting both on Virgilio’s failure as guide in dealing with Malacoda, and on the love and care that he shows for his charge when confronted with danger.
 Thus as they flee the devils Virgilio is described as a mother who thinks naught of herself or her own dignity (she is naked) as she saves the life of her child: